basho/rfc/open/merge_kv_with_ts.md

 ### Product Differences

-In no particular order, here are features in Riak TS 1.4:
+In no particular order, here are features in Riak TS 1.4 (not in KV):

 1. Time Series functionality
 1. Additions to Write Once path for TS
 1. Only supported backend is LevelDB
-1. Specialized LevelDB
 1. Addition of Term-to-Binary encoding (TTB)

-And these are features in Riak KV 2.2:
+And these are features in Riak KV 2.2 (not in TS):

 1. Read repair
 1. AAE